 Dyeing Your Hair Extensions

-HK Hair Extensions can only be dyed two shades darker as they have already been through a chemical process.
+Hair Extensions can only be dyed two shades darker as they have already been through a chemical process.
 This means they can’t be lightened or bleached as additional lighting or bleaching is likely to cause damage and affect the condition of the extensions.
-The only HK hair extensions that can be dyed more than two shades darker are the ‘Dye It Yourself’ extensions but these will need to be pre-pigmented before you add your dye because they are a neutral shade.
+The only hair extensions that can be dyed more than two shades darker are the ‘Dye It Yourself’ extensions but these will need to be pre-pigmented before you add your dye because they are a neutral shade.
 Choosing an extension shade which is already close to the target shade of dye you intend to use is a sound idea.
 You will need to use more dye on your hair extensions than you would to dye your natural hair.
 We find that two boxes of dye per whole head of extensions is usually enough.
 When dyeing your extensions, always ensure that the extensions are completely saturated in dye to prevent an uneven result.
 Applying dye to each strip of hair one at a time is helps achieve an even result.
-It’s important to remember that Dirty Looks do not accept returns on dyed hair extensions, therefore you should ALWAYS perform a strand test first!
+It’s important to remember that we do not accept returns on dyed hair extensions, therefore you should ALWAYS perform a strand test first!
 This means dyeing just a few strands of the hair to check the result shade is the correct shade for you.
 Once you are happy with the result, then dye the whole set of extensions.
 Use the flat palms of your gloved hands to dye your extensions and pat the dye through the hair in a stroking motion from root to tip.
 Do not rub or tangle the hair!
 The maximum peroxide which can be used is 20vol (6%).
 Semi-permanent, permanent, quasi-permanent, toner and vibrant dyes can also be used.
-HK hair extensions can be dyed more than once but just like your own hair will become damaged from certain dyes, your hair extensions will too so the less you dye the better.
+Our hair extensions can be dyed more than once but just like your own hair will become damaged from certain dyes, your hair extensions will too so the less you dye the better.
 Always follow the dye manufacturers instructions, wear protective gloves and thoroughly rinse the dye from the extensions.
-Then follow the Dirty Looks care guidelines when washing and drying your extensions.
+Then follow our care guidelines when washing and drying your extensions.

 Use a hair bobble and hair net to keep your hair extensions together and to prevent them from tangling.